csound/csound/mingw64/post_installation_tests/README.md

 There is a test piece for each of the major runtime environments.
 Some of the pieces work for more than one runtime environment.
 All test pieces work with either MIDI or score input.
-Each test produces a half a minute or so of real-time audio.
+More or less the same orchestra is used in all tests.
+Each test produces real-time audio and runs for a long time -- you have to kill it.
 The HTML tests produce visuals as well.

 1. osc_server.csd should always be running in the background, start_osc_server.cmd starts it.